 Belief Systems / Bernd Hopfengaertner

-In general, these projects about pregnancy with a shark, a flower with a human’s DNA, and gadgets which control our decisions predict the worst scenarios that can happen in the future.
+In general, these projects about pregnancy with a shark, a flower with a human’s DNA, and gadgets that control our decisions predict the worst scenarios that can happen in the future.
 Designers ask questions not only for themselves but also for the entire society.

 Designers focusing on speculative design try to imagine our future or the world of tomorrow that might just change gradually or all at once.
 Perhaps these bizarre concepts, ideas, and technology will not seem so strange in the foreseeable future.
 We simply don’t know.